Table of Contents

 What is Kidney Disease?

-What cannot advised here is the exact amount of food needed for your specific dog, and your vet can help you determine the best portion sizes on a daily basis.
-The vet can also help you choose the kidney-friendly dog food brand, or go over this homemade kidney diet for dogs if cooking yourself to see if it's the right and safe fit for your Fido.
+The vet can also help you choose the kidney-friendly dog food brand or go over this homemade kidney diet for dogs if cooking yourself to see if it's the right and safe fit for your Fido.